zouppa/qpi/README.md

 ## Get Started
 You can get QPi in 2 different way

-- Download the ready to use image and write it in the SD
 - Follow the Tutorial to install it yourself

 ## Installation Tutorial